Twins top Royals 4-3, move closer to AL Central title

 Royals: DH Jorge Soler fouled a ball off the top of his left foot during an at-bat in the third inning and was checked out by trainers before staying in the game.

 Twins: 1B C.J.
 Cron started for the first time since Sept.
 15. He is dealing with a bruised thumb.
-Manager Rocco Baldelli said the team has “been experimenting a little bit” with some of the rehab work to allow Cron to return.
+Baldelli said the team has “been experimenting a little bit” with some of the rehab work to allow Cron to return.
 Baldelli said Cron won’t play every day but is feeling better.

 UP NEXT